 ABR’s diverse programs include three prestigious international prizes, writers’ fellowships worth as much as $10,000, themed issues, national events, cultural tours, and paid editorial internships.

-ABR is committed to highlighting the strengths critical and creative writing around Australia and presenting them to an international audience.
-The magazine is unusually open to new talent, including younger writers and critics.
-We pay for everything we publish – print and online – and our rates have more than doubled in the past two years.
+ABR is committed to highlighting the strengths of critical and creative writing around Australia and presenting them to an international audience.
+We pay for everything we publish – print and online – and our rates have almost trebled in recent years.